Instance-aware Image Colorization with Controllable Textual Descriptions and Segmentation Masks: Experiments

 We train our model on the GPT-Color dataset using the AdamW\cite{adamw} optimizer.
 The learning rate is linearly warmed up to $5 \times 10^{-5}$ over the first 500 iterations.
 We use the pretrained Stable Diffusion v1.5\cite{sd} as the backbone.

 To improve model robustness and support both conditional and unconditional colorization, we randomly set the input mask and text to null tokens with a probability of 50\%.
-For multi-instance sampling, we set $\alpha = 0.2$ and $\beta = 0.2$.

 All training is performed on 4 NVIDIA A40 GPUs.
 The first stage is trained for 25,000 iterations, followed by 20,000 iterations in the second stage.